ucla-data-science-center/rclone-intro/episodes/copy-sync-or-move.md

 ---
-title: "copy-sync or-move"
+title: "Choosing the Right rclone Command: Copy, Sync, or Move"
 teaching: 15
 exercises: 10
 ---

 :::::: questions
-- What is the difference between copy, sync and move
+- What is the difference between copy, sync and move?
 - When should you choose one command over the others?
 ::::::